Flutter-Explained/dart_koans/README.md

 A Koan is a learning method to learn a new programming language as developer friendly as possible.
 That means you will work and correct code in an IDE with the right tools that you would also use in a Work environment.

-This idea is grown because there is currently a big interest in flutter and therefore also in Dart.
+This idea came up because there is currently a big interest in flutter and therefore also in Dart.

 ## Available Chapters
-- Chapter 1: Asserts - Find your enlightment by working with asserts in Dart.
+- [Chapter 1: Asserts](./lib/chapter_1_about_asserts.dart) - Find your enlightment by working with asserts in Dart.
-- Chapter 2: Strings - Working with Strings, concatinations and learning methods of the String object.
+- [Chapter 2: Strings](./lib/chapter_2_about_string.dart) - Working with Strings, concatinations and learning methods of the String object.

 ## Recommended Tools
 ### Intellij